Majastas Nature

 Generational Pause

 Most of these immense undertakings take place nearly invisibly over many generations.
-This ensures there is stability and continuity for each generation living their lives.
-There are occasions where some of these events of necessity must take place in a comparatively brief time frame, meaning one or more generations may see its initiation and conclusion.
+This ensures stability and continuity for each generation as they live their lives.
+There are occasions when some of these events must take place in a comparatively brief time frame, meaning one or more generations may see their initiation and conclusion.
 In the case of these more dramatic changes, the Majastas ensure these events are followed by what is known as the Generational Pause.
 This usually takes the form of an entire generation arising and falling away after completing the work.
-This way, all disruption is concluded, and a peaceful adaptation may occur before any new commencement of Majastas labour.
+This way, all disruption is concluded, and a peaceful adaptation may occur before any new commencement of Majastas' labour.

 Majastas Inhibition